Vision Zero DC Crash Map

 Two pages, no build step, no backend server, no dependencies to install:

-The Safety Overview leads with an accountability scorecard — deaths and KSI against DC's missed 2024 Vision Zero target — then breaks down who is being hurt by mode and which wards bear disproportionate crash risk.
+- Safety Overview: an accountability scorecard for deaths and KSI against the missed 2024 target, a yearly trend, a mode-share breakdown of who is being hurt, and the wards carrying disproportionate risk.

-The Crash Map queries DC's live ArcGIS crash layer in real time — filter by date, severity, mode, and moving violations, then select any crash for a full incident case file.
-Hot spots and ward crash rates update as you pan.
+- Crash Map: a Leaflet map querying DC's official ArcGIS layer live — filter by date, severity, mode, and moving violations; select any crash for its full incident case file.